The Greenhouse Effect

 For very light cloud, barely unimpeded transmission upwards will be the infrared signature observed by satellite.

-Only ‘window’ photons are reflected back to the Earth’s surface.
+Only ‘window’ photons are partially reflected/refracted back to the Earth’s surface.
+Again, this is impossible to calculate theoretically and modellers must make grossly-simplofying assumptions.

 The reflected ‘saturation zone’ photons join the upcoming photon flux to be transmitted upwards.
 Reflected photons in the ‘Overlap and broadening zone’ add to the complexity of estimating what goes on should the EEA (*11) be below the lower cloud layer altitude – which has a low probability of occurring.